NSGeophysics/GPR-O/README.md

 The easiest way of installing the software is via git.
 You can obtain git from https://git-scm.com/download/win

-Once git is installed installed, open a Command Prompt window, switch to the folder in which you would like to install GPR-O, and run
+Once git is installed installed, open a Command Prompt or Terminal window, switch to the folder in which you would like to install GPR-O, and run

 `git clone https://github.com/NSGeophysics/GPR-O.git`